Obesity Treatment

 Procedure of Obesity

-The effects of bariatric surgery vary depending on how much food the stomach can contain, how well the body can absorb nutrients, or a combination of the two.
+The effects of bariatric surgery vary depending on how much food the stomach can contain, how well the body can absorb nutrients or a combination of the two.
 The most prevalent kinds of bariatric procedures include:

-Sleeve Gastrectomy: involves cutting out about 80% of the stomach.
+- Sleeve Gastrectomy: It involves cutting out about 80% of the stomach.
 What's left is a sleeve, which is a tube-shaped pouch.
 The stomach can no longer hold as much food due to its reduced size.